astahmer/pandabox/packages/panda-plugins/README.md

 # @pandabox/panda-plugins

+- `missing-css-warnings` - Logs a warning message when a CSS rule was used at runtime but couldn't be statically extracted
 - `strict-tokens-scope` - Enforce `strictTokens` only for a set of `TokenCategory` or style props
 - `strict-tokens-runtime` - Enforce `strictTokens` at runtime, optionally scope this behaviour to a set of `TokenCategory` or style props